The Oasis Curriculum - Our Statement of Intent

 At Brislington we reinforce the Oasis ethos and 9 Habits with the student charter, we all strive to look smart, be nice and work hard.

-"To be the 'best' truly comprehensive secondary school within the City of Bristol"
+"To be the 'best' truly comprehensive secondary school within the City of Bristol for the people it serves"

 We attach great importance to our comprehensive five years careers programme which focuses on bespoke personal guidance addressing the needs of each of our students, whilst addressing our Academy context and the labour market.
 It ensures students encounter employers and employees and that students experience workplaces and further and higher education so that they can make aspirational and informed choices for their future.